-Online gaming carries many of the risks that other online activity carries.
-The games often involve many other players, meaning your child could be interacting with strangers in an environment they feel completely comfortable and at ease in.
+Online gaming carries many of the risks that other online activities carry.
+The games often involve many other players, meaning your child could be interacting with strangers in an environment they feel completely comfortable in.

 - Discuss the risks with your child.
 Don't wait for something to happen before you talk to your child about the potential risks of gaming online.
 Ensure they have privacy settings activated and help them to understand why this needs to be done.